- Class Features

-The Barbarian has access to 2 subclasses in the PHB, but with the addition of Xanathar’s Guide to Everything and Sword Coast Adventurers Guide adds some more options.
+The Barbarian has access to 2 subclasses in the PHB, but with the addition of Xanathar’s Guide to Everything and Sword Coast Adventurers Guide you’ve got some more options.

 These paths offer some pretty different flavour, and help flesh out the Barbarian in different ways.

 - Path of the Berserker [PHB]

 - Path of the Totem Warrior [PHB]